cornell-zhang/allo-pldi24-artifact/README.md

 cd ../vitis && python3 run.py
 ```

 If you want to speed up the above experiments, you can invoke multiple terminals/processes to run the experiments in parallel.
 Since Vitis HLS only leverages one CPU core to run the synthesis, experiments of different frameworks can be run in parallel without impacting the final results.
+You can also call `polybench/run.sh` to automatically run all the above commands in one script.

 The results will be dumped to each folder.
 Lastly, we can call the following command to collect the results and generate the final figure.